danpalmer/trac-to-phabricator/README.md

 Currently all configuration is hard coded, so you'll need to change those parts - see the to do list for the list of things that would need to be changed.

 The custom field and status definitions for Maniphest must be uploaded to Phabricator before importing.
 To do this, copy the contents of each file in `maniphest-config/` to the configuration of the same name in the Phabricator settings.

+You also need my branch of phabricator and to install the custom API method.

 # Migrating Users